 Wake Tech’s Culinary Arts program is accredited by the American Culinary Federation.
-Graduates of ACF-accredited postsecondary degree or certificate/diploma programs are eligible to receive a Certified Culinarian® (CC®) certification, without paying any fees or taking any separate exams.
+Graduates of ACF-accredited postsecondary degree or certificate/diploma programs are eligible to receive a Certified Culinarian® (CC®) certification or Certified Pastry Cook, without paying any fees or taking any separate exams.
 Graduates must provide a final transcript verifying graduation and documentation of ACF membership.
 Certificate/Diploma graduates must also document one year of entry-level work experience to receive certification.
 Application and documentation must be submitted within one year of graduation.

 Professional Association Membership Opportunities